 NAME fns_references - overview of FNS References DESCRIPTION Every composite name in FNS is bound to a reference .
 A reference consists of a type and a list of addresses.
 The reference type is used to identify the type of object.
 An address is something that can be used with some communication mechanism to invoke operations on an object or service.
 Multiple addresses are intended to identify multiple communication endpoints for a single conceptual object or service.
 Each address in a reference consists of an address type and an opaque buffer.
 The address type determines the format and interpretation of the address data.
 Together, the address's type and data specify how to reach the object.
-Many communication mechanisms are possible; FNS does not place any restrictions on them.
-The following summarizes the New types should be registered e reference and address types that are currently defined. ed with the Federated Naming Group at SunSoft.
-Reference Types All reference types use the FN qualified.
-ID_STRING identifier format unless otherwise onc_fn_enterprise Enterprise root context. onc_fn_organization A context for naming objects related to an organizational unit. onc_fn_hostname A context for naming hosts. onc_fn_username A context for naming users. onc_fn_user A context for naming objects related to a user. onc_fn_host A context for naming objects related to a computer. onc_fn_site A context for naming sites. onc_fn_service A context for naming services. onc_fn_nsid A context for naming namespace identifiers. onc_fn_generic A context for naming application-specific objects. onc_fn_fs A context for naming files, directories, and file systems. onc_fn_printername A context for naming printers. onc_printers A printer object.
+Many communication mechanisms are possible; FNS does not place any restrictions on them. e reference and address types that are currently defined. ed with the Federated Naming Group at SunSoft.
+Reference Types All reference types use the FN_ID_STRING identifier format unless otherwise qualified. onc_fn_enterprise Enterprise root context. onc_fn_organization A context for naming objects related to an organizational unit. onc_fn_hostname A context for naming hosts. onc_fn_username A context for naming users. onc_fn_user A context for naming objects related to a user. onc_fn_host A context for naming objects related to a computer. onc_fn_site A context for naming sites. onc_fn_service A context for naming services. onc_fn_nsid A context for naming namespace identifiers. onc_fn_generic A context for naming application-specific objects. onc_fn_fs A context for naming files, directories, and file systems. onc_fn_printername A context for naming printers. onc_printers A printer object.
 When implemented on top of NIS+, this could also be a context for naming printers. fn_link_ref An XFN link. inet_domain An Internet domain.
-Address Types All address types use the FN The format of address content ID_STRING identifier format unless otherwise qualified. is is determined by the corresponding address type. onc_fn_nisplus For an FNS enterprise-level object implemented on top of NIS+.
+Address Types All address types use the FN_ID_STRING identifier format unless otherwise qualified.
+The format of address contents is determined by the corresponding address type. onc_fn_nisplus For an FNS enterprise-level object implemented on top of NIS+.
 The address fns_references(5)